-Action # Title Description Total Funds Contributing 1 Additional Credentialed Teachers for intervention and VAPA Hire and/or maintain credentialed teachers to provide broad course of study including intervention teachers \$144,481.00 Yes 2 Paraeducators to provide targeted support to students struggling in math and/or reading as identified by multiple measures \$66,820.00 Yes 3 Provide After School Tutoring Provide after school tutoring to accelerate learning for unduplicated pupils as well as all students. \$5,000.00 Yes

-Action # Title Description Total Funds Contributing 4 Purchase Intervention Program Intervention Program for unduplicated students as well as all. \$15,000.00 Yes
+Action # Title Description Total Funds Contributing 1 Hire and Maintain Credentialed Teachers Hire and/or maintain credentialed teachers to provide broad course of study including intervention teachers \$144,481.00 Yes 2 Paraeducators to provide targeted support to students struggling in math and/or reading as identified by multiple measures \$66,820.00 Yes 3 Provide After School Tutoring Provide after school tutoring to accelerate learning for unduplicated pupils as well as all students. \$5,000.00 Yes 4 Purchase Intervention Program Intervention Program for unduplicated students as well as all. \$15,000.00 Yes